How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 clock-circular-outlinePosted 12 Jan 2020

-This article will cover the basics of the deadlift, including the different types of deadlifts, how to deadlift properly and the benefits in doing so.
+This article will cover the basics of the deadlift, from correct form to the different types of deadlift variations you can utilize in your training, so you'll know how to deadlift properly, and maybe eve challenge Jamal Browner's deadlift one day....

 Did you know?
 The deadlift makes up 1 of 3 exercises in powerlifting competitions, the other two exercises being the squat and the bench press.

-When you're learning how to deadlift, paying attention to the muscle groups worked helps you understand the benefits of deadlifting, and how engaging certain muscles and muscle groups can help improve your deadlift.
+When you're learning how to deadlift, paying attention to the muscle groups worked can better help you understand the benefits of deadlifting, and how engaging certain muscles and muscle groups can help improve your deadlift technique.

-The deadlift is renowned for it's full-body impact, and it will be no surprise that the muscles worked when doing a deadlift involves your entire body.
+The deadlift is renowned for its full-body engagement, and it will be no surprise that the muscles worked when doing a deadlift involves your entire body.
 Let's break it down into the key muscles used when deadlifting, and their role when performing the perfect deadlift technique.

 • Calves